precimed/mixer/README.md

 magma-geneset-annot_10mar2023.csv                # gsa-mixer-geneset-annot_10mar2023.csv converted to MAGMA format
 ```

-Functional annotations are derived from [sLDSC baselineLD_v2.2](https://storage.googleapis.com/broad-alkesgroup-public/LDSCORE/baselineLD_v2.2_bedfiles.tgz) using scripts from [here](https://github.com/ofrei/eas_partitioned_ldscore).
+Functional annotations are derived from [these files](https://github.com/comorment/mixer/tree/main/reference/ldsc/baselineLD_v2.2_bedfiles_only_binary) using scripts from [here](https://github.com/ofrei/eas_partitioned_ldscore).
 There is no need to compute LD-scores for these annotations, because MiXeR does this internally using sparse LD matrix stored in ``--ld-file`` it receives as an argument.
 Gene- and gene-set definitions are derived using scripts from [here](https://github.com/ofrei/genesets/blob/main/prepare_genesets_v2.ipynb).

 There is an additional post-processing step needed for GSA-MiXeR analysis, producing ``.bin`` files as shown below.
 After this step loading reference is possible with ``--loadlib-file``, providing considerable speedup over passing ``--ld-file`` argument.